frabjous/knap/README.md

 ```
 Replace `firefox` above with `chromium` or `google-chrome-stable`, etc., for other popular browsers.

-Personally I find just using Falkon to be a simpler approach.
 Another good alternative is using a live server; see below.

 ### Using a Live Server (works with any browser)